Media Advisory: New poll finds "alarming" rates of violence against Ontario hospital staff

-HAMILTON, ONTARIO--(Marketwired - Nov.
-6, 2017) - Scott Sharp was working at a Guelph hospital when called to assist nurses who were being attacked in the emergency department by a disturbed patient.
+KINGSTON, ONTARIO--(Marketwired - Nov.
+8, 2017) - Scott Sharp was working at a Guelph hospital when called to assist nurses who were being attacked in the emergency department by a disturbed patient.
 Slammed through a wall, Sharp was very badly injured, physically and psychologically, and has spent over two years working to recover and return to work.

-New polling, being released on Tuesday (November 7, 2017, 10:00 a.m.) at a media conference at the Bennetto Community Centre, 450 Hughson Street North (Hamilton), shows that assaults on hospital staff, like Mr. Sharp, are happening at "alarming" rates of frequency.
+New polling, being released on Thursday (November 9, 2017, 10:00 a.m.) at a media conference at the Sydenham Street United Church, 82 Sydenham Street (Kingston), shows that assaults on hospital staff, like Mr. Sharp, are happening at "alarming" rates of frequency.

 "Whether it is physical, verbal or sexual, Ontario hospital staff face the potential threat of assault with every shift regardless of what type of hospital they work at," says OCHU president Michael Hurley, who, along with Mr. Sharp, will release the poll findings.